1988

 all kinds of things that were needed on tour.
 But some of the planning they

-still did themselves with "our agent and Jonathan.
+still did themselves together with "our agent and Jonathan.
 Between us all, (taking

 into account many factors) we would decide which countries and cities to play